 - Anti-inflammatory painkillers such as ibuprofen.
 You should not normally take these during pregnancy.
 Regular use during pregnancy may affect the large blood vessels of the developing baby.

 - Laxatives.
 Constipation is common in pregnancy and you may need a laxative.
 At first it is best to try increasing the fibre in your diet and increasing the amount of non-alcoholic fluids that you drink.
 If this fails then fibre supplements such as bran, ispaghula and sterculia are safe.
-If you need something stronger, then it is best to discuss this with a doctor.
+Fybogel® is one such example commonly used for constipation in pregnancy.
+If you need something stronger then it is best to discuss this with a doctor.
 Some laxatives such as docusate and lactulose may be prescribed safely for a short time.

-If you already take regular medication, (for example, for epilepsy or diabetes), it is important that you discuss this with a doctor before becoming pregnant.
+If you already take regular medication, ideally you will have discussed this with a doctor before becoming pregnant.
 If you have an unplanned pregnancy, discuss with your doctor as early as possible any medication that you take.
 In some cases, the risk of taking the medicine has to be balanced against the risk of not taking the medicine, and your condition not being treated.

 Vitamins and supplements

-Folic acid: you should take folic acid tablets (supplements).
+You should take folic acid tablets (supplements).
 Ideally, do this from at least one month before you get pregnant, and continue taking them until at least the end of the 12th week of pregnancy - even if you are healthy and have a good diet.
-Folic acid is a naturally occurring vitamin found in spinach, sprouts, broccoli, green beans, and potatoes.
+Folic acid is a naturally occurring vitamin found in spinach, sprouts, broccoli, green beans and potatoes.
 Some bread and breakfast cereals are fortified with folic acid.
 However, you need a good supply of folic acid when you are pregnant to help with the development of the baby.
 If you take folic acid tablets in early pregnancy you reduce the risk of having a baby born with a spinal cord problem such as spina bifida.
-There is evidence that folic acid also reduces the risk of having a baby born with a cleft lip and palate, a heart defect (congenital heart disease), and the risk of a premature (preterm, 'prem' or early) labour.

 You can buy folic acid tablets from pharmacies.
-Also, the NHS Healthy Start scheme provides vitamin supplements that contain folic acid.
-These are free to many women who are on certain benefits - see: www.healthystart.nhs.uk.
+Also, the NHS Healthy Start scheme (see below) provides vitamin supplements that contain folic acid.
+These are free to many women who are on certain benefits.

 - For most women, the dose is 400 micrograms (0.4 mg) a day.